What DFW listeners can still monitor today

 • No formal media access program

-• P25 system enables full encryption
+• P25 system supports full encryption if the department chooses

-• Suburbs already encrypted
+• Suburbs already encrypted through NTIRN

 • No long-term transparency guarantee